mui/material-ui/docs/data/material/components/pickers/deprecated-pickers.md

 ## Where is the new documentation?

-You can find Date / Time pickers' documentation in the [MUI X docs](/x/react-date-pickers/).
+You can find documentation on the date and time picker components in the [MUI X docs](/x/react-date-pickers/).

 ## How to report issues, request a feature, or submit a PR?